algernon/madness/resources/posts/2017-02-15-Shortcutting-Kaleidoscope.markdown

 So the problem is with looking up a key in a layer.
-The way we did that, was that every time we called `Layer.lookup`, it started walking backwards from layer 31, checking if the layer is active, and if so, looking up the keycode for the give position.
+The way we did that, was that every time we called `Layer.lookup`, it started walking backwards from layer 31, checking if the layer is active, and if so, looking up the keycode for the given position.
 If that was transparent, we continued, otherwise we bailed out early.
 This was done for every key, in every cycle, even if the key has not changed state.
 On the Model01, assuming we are on the default layer, 31 useless checks for every single key.
 That's a non-trivial amount.